-29.3.1.1 The primary victim must remove ten unit points himself, and must instruct other players to remove a total of twenty unit points, no more than eight of which may come from any one player.
-The primary victim decides how many unit points are removed by each of the secondary victims, but the secondary victims decide what units to remove.
+29.3.1.1 The primary victim loses ten unit points himself, and must instruct other players to remove 20 unit points, no more than eight of which may come from any one player.
+The primary victim decides how many unit points are lost by each of the secondary victims, but the secondary victims decide what units to remove.

-29.3.1.2 A primary or secondary victim holding Pottery (30.39) removes five less unit points.
+29.3.1.2 Primary or secondary victims who hold Pottery (30.39) reduce the number of unit points lost to Famine by five.

-29.3.1.3 A secondary victim holding Calendar (30.7) removes five less unit points.
+29.3.1.3 Secondary victims who hold Calendar (30.7) reduce the number of unit points lost to Famine by five.

-29.3.1.4 A primary victim holding Agriculture (30.3) must also, immediately after the calamity has been resolved, remove the amount of tokens on the board that exceeds the printed population limit on the map (with no regard for Agriculture).
+29.3.1.4 Primary victims who hold Agriculture (30.3) must also, immediately after the calamity has been resolved, remove the amount of tokens on the board that exceeds the printed population limit on the map (with no regard for Agriculture).
 This is a one-time penalty.
 Hence it is better to remove already temporarily overpopulated areas first when resolving the unit point loss.